ecoreng/messageboy/readme.md

 Unified API (Facade) to send a Message (Email, HttpPost, DB, etc).

-This package provides a unified API to send a message/notification, etc. by abstracting the concept of a message to contain a body, subject, remitents and potential destinataries.
+This package provides a unified API to send a message/notification, etc. by abstracting the concept of a message to contain a body, subject, remittent and potential destinataries.

-The library requires you to instantiate the ``MessageDispatcher``, register Adapters to handle your message by Group, Type or Globally.

-The usage is as follows:
+The library operates the following way:

+1 - A ``MessageDispatcher`` is instantiated
+2 - Some ``Adapter``s are registered to handle the ``Message`` by Group, Type or Globally 3 - A ``Message`` is created and mutated
+4 - The ``Message`` is dispatched through the ``MessageDispatcher``

 ```php